 - a.
 Maintain acceptable levels of Health and Safety at all times - b.
 Maximise property occupation levels - c.
 Maintain acceptable levels of customer satisfaction - d.
 Maintain acceptable levels of communication with Shareholders and WDC - e.
 Maintain good customer relations with WDC and other clients a.
-Aged Care occupancy:
+Elderly Housing Occupancy: